samuel-book/samuel_shap_paper_1/paper/6_appendix_md.md

 ## Variation in thrombolysis use

-Thrombolysis use varies between hospitals, from 1.5% to 24.3% of all patients, and 7.3% to 49.7% of patients arriving within 4 hours of known stroke onset.
+Thrombolysis use varied between hospitals, from 1.5% to 24.3% of all patients, and 7.3% to 49.7% of patients arriving within 4 hours of known stroke onset.

 <img src="./images/thrombolysis_hist.jpg" width="800"/>